I DON’T LIKE BORING BEIGE!

 In the guide are ideas about how to buy art, how to use the space in your home or office, how to rearrange work to make the best of each piece and work with your other pieces and if you need more advice, email me.

 I have one client who sends me photos of the space he wants to hang work in and the kind of thing he wants me to paint.
-When the idea has been agreed I Photoshop the idea into the photo of the space he has so that he can see if it will work well for him.
+When the idea has been agreed I Photoshop the idea into the photo of the space he has sent to me so that he can see if it will work well for him.
 There is really no need to worry as I am always happy to help.

 You could though be one of the people who are interested in taking classes.